Kielan/dune_sculpt/README.md

 ## Dune Sculpt
 > Dune Sculpt, Blender3d in c-lang currently in active development.
+Blender without the Python bridge.
+> This project is currently in pre-pre-alpha until buttons and tests are complete use is not reccomended.
+> If you are interested in actively developing please do!
+This project is as open source as Linux meaning
+> once you fork, it's your version for everyone to use and change as a person desires.

 ## Table of Contents